 H3b: External advice positively moderates the relationship between the COVID-19 recession and SMEs’ performance, such that the negative impact of the recession is reduced when firms make use of external advice.

-Data used in the study
+Data

 We use data from the ‘UK Longitudinal Small Business Survey 2015-2021’, produced by the UK’s Department for Business, Energy, and Industrial Strategy (BEIS, 2022a).
 The data utilised are the most recent available for estimations.
 There are seven years in the longitudinal data, and it covers SMEs located across four regions in the UK – England, Wales, Scotland, and Northern Ireland.
 The sampling frame is a combination of the Inter-Departmental Business Register (for employers/VAT-registered companies) and the Experian database (for unregistered businesses with no employees).
 The sample is stratified by UK region, sector, and size.
 The sample for Scotland and Northern Ireland is boosted and is disproportionate in terms of business size.